sajidpk/XAVIENTDemo/XAVIENTDemo/Readme.md

 ### Project Files ###

-* serverless.template - an AWS CloudFormation Serverless Application Model template file for declaring your Serverless functions and other AWS resources
+* serverless.ftemplate - an AWS CloudFormation Serverless Application Model template file for declaring your Serverless functions and other AWS resources
 * aws-lambda-tools-defaults.json - default argument settings for use with Visual Studio and command line deployment tools for AWS
 * LambdaEntryPoint.cs - class that derives from **Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction**.
 The code in this file bootstraps the ASP.NET Core hosting framework.
 The Lambda function is defined in the base class.
 * LocalEntryPoint.cs - for local development this contains the executable Main function which bootstraps the ASP.NET Core hosting framework with Kestrel, as for typical ASP.NET Core applications.